-Additional large scale projects were launched in 1935, which became known as the Second New Deal.
+Additional large-scale projects launched in 1935.
+Known present day as the Second New Deal.
 Additional agencies were created, like the Public Works Administration, and later, the Works Progress Administration.
 The Public Works Administration funded almost 34,000 projects.

 In 1956, president Dwight D. Eisenhower signed the Federal-Aid Highway Act into law.
 The bill authorized enough funding — $26 billion — to construct and repair approximately 41,000 miles of highways, roads, and bridges.

-While the new Trump administration will aim to reduce government's role in the lives of the average American, the emphasis on infrastructure spending and projects will introduce a degree of interventionist government that was popular with Roosevelt's supporters.
-And much like FDR's first 100 days, president Trump is taking executive actions and proposing projects that will stimulate the economy and put Americans back to work.
+While the new Trump administration will aim to reduce government’s role in the lives of the average American.
+The emphasis on infrastructure spending and projects will introduce a degree of interventionist government that was popular with Roosevelt’s supporters.
+And much like FDR’s first 100 day.
+President Trump is taking executive actions and proposing projects that will stimulate the economy and put Americans back to work.
 Unlike FDR, he is not expanding the Federal government.

 The president’s infrastructure proposals include the goal of transforming “America’s crumbling infrastructure into a golden opportunity for accelerated economic growth and more rapid productivity gains with a deficit-neutral plan targeting substantial new infrastructure investments.”